football-fastball/pyThor/README.md

 The RapydScript simple example provided displays its output through the browser's console log, Firebug's console log, etc.

+2015-02-16
+The feature have been added to the PyThor project for web development to now allow the use of better wysiwyg python quick tags string to support format variable syntax of {**{  }**} when the format variable has not been defined within the format method argument,parameter list.
+Note the syntax of format variables within PyThor (and its portable version, PyTron) are different than Python due to the intention to allow improved wysiwyg strings to then allow the use of the curly brace { } as text first.

 2015-02-10
 The pyThor project has been created to be a programming language for web development.
 It is intended to extend Python's features specifically for web development.